Located in: Poland

 All of the above are only campus opportunities.
 As far as leisure goes, Warsaw has so much more to offer to international students.

-The tuition fee for medicine is for the first year, and living costs are about - per month.
-For the 2nd – 6th year, the tuition fee goes down to /year.
+The tuition fee for medicine and dentistry is per year, and living costs are about - per month.
 The pre-med programme fee is .

 The tuition fees for pharmacy are as follows: